10 Things to Do in Dubai in June

 Visiting the dunes of Dubai| ©Nacho Pintos

-June weather is ideal for booking a desert excursion from Dubai and enjoying dinner.
-If after exploring all the nooks and crannies of the city, you feel like discovering the exotic landscapes, just a 30-minute drive away you have the Al Qudra Lakes, an oasis near the Al Marmoom Desert Conservation Reserve.
-Getting there is easy!
+The weather in June is ideal for booking a desert excursion from Dubai and enjoying dinner.
+If, after exploring every corner of the city, you feel like discovering exotic landscapes, just a 30-minute drive away are the Al Qudra Lakes, an oasis near the Al Marmoom Desert Conservation Reserve.
+Getting there is very easy!

-This is a very special place in Dubai, as it is the place where you are most likely to see wild animals in their natural habitat, such as foxes, swans, geese, ducks and flamingos.
-You will also be able to see some endangered birds such as the steppe eagle.
+It is a very special place in Dubai, as it is where you are most likely to see wild animals in their natural habitat, such as foxes, swans, geese, ducks, and flamingos.
+You can also see some endangered birds such as the steppe eagle.
 Pay close attention!

-On the other hand, food lovers can indulge in the nearby food trucks or buy take-out food and prepare an outdoor picnic overlooking the desert dunes.
-It's a different plan that you'll love.
+On the other hand, food lovers can treat themselves at the nearby food trucks or buy takeaway food and prepare an outdoor picnic with views of the desert dunes.
+It's a different kind of plan that you'll love.

-The beaches of Dubai are one of the great secret places of the city.
-Who would have imagined that behind those skyscrapers there would be countless miles of fine white sand and clear waters ...
-To dazzle the traveler and enjoy all kinds of activities like a ride on a jet ski on the beaches of Dubai.
+Dubai's beaches are one of the city's great secrets.
+Who would have imagined that behind those skyscrapers there would be endless miles of fine white sand and crystal-clear waters...
+To dazzle travelers and enjoy all kinds of activities, such as a jet ski ride along Dubai's beaches.

-There are two types of beaches: public beaches, where you will not pay anything (only, in some cases, the entrance to the natural park) and private beaches, which belong to the big hotels in the area.
-A little tip: you can eat in one of the restaurants and enjoy these beaches for free.
+There are two types of beaches: public beaches, where you don't pay anything (except, in some cases, the entrance fee to the nature park), and private beaches, which belong to the large hotels in the area.
+Here's a little trick: you can eat at one of the restaurants and enjoy these beaches for free.

 Take note of the best public beaches: